Visa, American Express, Discover, MasterCard – What’s the Difference?

 Visa and MasterCard are the world’s most popular credit card payment processors, beating out their closest competitors, American Express and Discover.
 Most people won’t find significant differences between them, but for some lifestyles the choice between Visa and MasterCard might make or break a vacation.

 Instead, the payment network provides some of the auxiliary benefits that often come with cards, like payment protection and auto rental insurance.
-In our review of Visa and MasterCard we take a look at the particular benefits that each network offers, and what you can expect when you’re a customer.

 Visa and MasterCard are almost completely comparable here.
 MasterCard actually states that they are accepted in more countries – over 210, compared to the over 170 countries that take Visa.
 This might be a difference that doesn’t really make a difference, however, as almost every place that takes MasterCard also accepts Visa.
 With the growing popularity of both of these networks around the world, it will become increasingly rare to find a merchant that only takes one of these.